Lelekhoa1812/Golf-Scorecard-Scanner/README.md

 │       ├── labels/                # Output labels in JSON
 │       ├── yolo_labels/           # Output labels in txt
 │       ├── processed_images/      # Output img with grid thickened
-├── mnist/                         # Scripts used for digit training with MNIST RCNN │   ├── synthetic_digit.py         # Create synthetic mnist data
+├── mnist/                         # Scripts used for digit training with MNIST CRNN │   ├── synthetic_digit.py         # Create synthetic mnist data
 │   ├── preprocess_augmentation.py # preprocess and apply augmentation
 │   ├── visualize_preprocess.py    # Visualization
 │   ├── load_and_split.py          # Load data and split to train/test sets
 │   ├── prepare_label.py           # Prepare labelling for CTC loss
-│   ├── build_and_train_model.py   # Build and config training model for MNIST RCNN
+│   ├── build_and_train_model.py   # Build and config training model for MNIST CRNN
 ├── synthetic_digits/              # Dataset of CSV, image and labels synthetically created ├── processed_digits/              # Dataset of synthetic CSV, image and labels that is processed ├── GolfScorecardScanner.ipynb     # Notebook for all procedures